 Our students say that being part of a small and friendly university helps them to settle in and feel at home quickly.

-All our campuses have great social spaces for students to relax and socialise in, including cafes with affordable and healthy food on offer - all with Fairtrade status.
+All our campuses have great social spaces for you and your friends to relax and socialise in, including cafes with affordable and healthy food on offer - all with Fairtrade status.

 Our Students' Union is here to support you and help you get the most out of university life.
 From help settling in during Freshers' Week, to the annual extravaganza of the Summer Ball, they arrange plenty of events for you to get involved in.